deeperj/dillinger/Thesis.md

 Mel Frequency Cepstral Coefficents (MFCCs) are a feature widely used in automatic speech and speaker recognition.
 They were introduced by Davis and Mermelstein in the 1980's, and have been state-of-the-art ever since.
 Prior to the introduction of MFCCs, Linear Prediction Coefficients (LPCs) and Linear Prediction Cepstral Coefficients (LPCCs) and were the main feature type for automatic speech recognition (ASR), especially with HMM classifiers.

-Steps at a Glance
-We will give a high level intro to the implementation steps, then go in depth why we do the things we do.
-Towards the end we will go into a more detailed description of how to calculate MFCCs.

-1. Frame the signal into short frames.
-2. For each frame calculate the periodogram estimate of the power spectrum.
-3. Apply the mel filterbank to the power spectra, sum the energy in each filter.
-4. Take the logarithm of all filterbank energies.
-5. Take the DCT of the log filterbank energies.
-6. Keep DCT coefficients 2-13, discard the rest.

 An audio signal is constantly changing, so to simplify things we assume that on short time scales the audio signal doesn't change much (when we say it doesn't change, we mean statistically i.e. statistically stationary, obviously the samples are constantly changing on even short time scales).
 This is why we frame the signal into 20-40ms frames.
 If the frame is much shorter we don't have enough samples to get a reliable spectral estimate, if it is longer the signal changes too much throughout the frame.

 The next step is to calculate the power spectrum of each frame.
 This is motivated by the human cochlea (an organ in the ear) which vibrates at different spots depending on the frequency of the incoming sounds.
 Depending on the location in the cochlea that vibrates (which wobbles small hairs), different nerves fire informing the brain that certain frequencies are present.
 Our periodogram estimate performs a similar job for us, identifying which frequencies are present in the frame.